kyma-project/docker-registry/docs/user/tutorials/01-10-simple-usage.md

    simple-pod   1/1     Running   0          60s
    ```

-6. Use the following command to print current time every 10 seconds:
+6. Use the following command to print the current time every 10 seconds:

    ```bash
    kubectl logs simple-pod